BenjiFaccin/VIX_trading_strategy/docs/Backtesting/Assumptions.md

 # Assumptions

-This page outlines the **core assumptions** and logic used during the backtesting phase of the VIX Bull Put Spread strategy.
+This page outlines the **core assumptions** and logic used during the backtesting phase of the VIX Bear Put Spread strategy.
 All simulations were based on the **cleaned historical EoD options data** from 2010 to 2023 and implemented using a custom-built Python script.

 ---

 ## 📊 Strategy Setup

-Each backtest simulates a **bull put spread** built when the VIX reached certain spike levels.
+Each backtest simulates a **bear put spread** built when the VIX reached certain spike levels.
 The key structural elements of each test include:

 - **Sell put strike levels**: Ranged from 10 to 60 with a step of 1.
 - **VIX spike thresholds**: Backtests were segmented by daily high VIX values between 10 and 60, in 1-point bands (e.g., 15–16).